benschaf/flash-cli/README.md

 - [GitHub Projects](https://github.com/users/benschaf/projects/3) used for project management in conjunction with GitHub Issues
 - [shields.io](https://shields.io/) used to create the badges in the README.md file
 - [LICEcap](https://www.cockos.com/licecap/) used to create GIFs for the TESTING.md file
+- [copy-credits.py](copy-credits.py) used to automatically generate the credits for the README.md file (this script was written by me as a side project, using much help from the Microsoft Edge Copilot)

 ## Data Model